dlanza1/ExDeMon/doc/users-manual/properties-source.md

 ```
 properties.source.type = <properties_source_type>
 properties.source.expire = <period like 1h, 3m or 45s> (default: 1m)
+properties.source.id.filters.<filter_name1> = <regex>
+properties.source.id.filters.<filter_nameN> = <regex>
 properties.source.<other_confs> = <value>
 ```

+Component's properties to be loaded will be filtered by id.filters.
+All these regexs will build filter for ids with or operator.

 If not properties source is configured, the default configuration is: